agentlang-ai/agentlang-docs/docs/tutorial.md

  {:meta {:contains [:User :BlogPost]}})

 ```

 Note that we have removed the `:PostedBy` attribute from `:BlogPost`.
 Also keep in mind that, when the `:contains` relationship
 is defined, the meaning of `:identity` in `:BlogPost.Name` also changes - it's no longer a global property but a property
 applied in the context of the parent `:User`.
-In other words, two users can both create a blog-post with
-the name `"post01"` under them, but only once.
+In other words, two users can both create a blog-post with the name `"post01"` under them, but only once.
+To capture this change, we have marked `:BlogPost.Name` as the `:path-identity` attribute of a blog-post.
+This means, the `:Name` will uniquely identiy a blog-post under a `:User`.
+We've also added a new `:Id` attribute to act as the
+blog-post's system-wide (or `global`) identity.
+The value for an attribute of type `:Identity` will be an auto-generated UUID.

 Let's test our updated model.
 First delete the old data-file - `data/blog` - as the [schema](concepts/schema-migration.md)
 for our model has changed.
 Then start the application by running the `fractl run` command and try the following requests.